151octal/adf435x/README.md

   D13(SCK)----| 4 clk | mux 3 |---D4  •optional• Mux is coded as an input but is ignored.
   D7----------| 2 ld  | pdr 1 |---D6
               |---------------|

-  Leave  0  open to provide [[sleeve]] jumper to  8  Forces a hard disable when present.
+  PID5740_SeeSaw_INT_PIN-----wire-----metro_mini_D2  <- REQUIRED!
 ------------------------------------------------------------------------------------------------
-Accomodated are 1) optional i2c serial eemem for overide of defaults with saved settings at startup, 2) optional oled for displaying settings, and 3) optional momentary pushbuttons via an Adafruit i2c SeeSaw module for (optionally persitent) runtime settings modification.
+Accomodated are 1) optional i2c serial eemem for overide of defaults with saved settings at startup, 2) optional oled for displaying settings, and 3) five momentary pushbuttons via an Adafruit "ANO" encoder i2c SeeSaw module for (optionally persitent) runtime settings modification.
 Ajustable are Power, Frequency, Phase, and Oscillator frequency (calibration), with a Hold feature which prevents (unShifted) modification.
-Displayable are Pll model internal (state) values.
+Displayable are Pll model internal state values.
 Calibration is only permitted when these values are selected to be displayed.
 The runtime code size is large, but it handles per digit editable numbers of specified length with ease.
 The human interface elements (display, print, editable persistent settings) sum to more than half of the code size.
 The least impact button action change would be to drop the Toggle RF feature and in favor of something else.
 Also possible are the (unimplemented) sum of adjacent buttons such as LFT+UP.
 Communication over SPI occurs at full speed.
-The pll is updated at every recognized sequence:
+If user inactivity exceeds ~7 seconds, the oled is extinguished and the cpu enters low power sleep mode.
 ------------------------------------------------------------------------------------------------
+Recognized sequences:
     1st (unShifted) Sequence: 1)Press 1st 2)Release 1st
     2nd   (Shifted) Sequence: 1)Press hold SHFT 2)Press hold 2nd 3)Release 2nd
               |-- unShifted -------------------|--------Shifted---------------------------------